secdev/scapy/doc/scapy/development.rst

     a == 1

 Python statements are identified by the lack of a defined UTScapy syntax specifier.
 The Python statements are fed directly to the Python interpreter as if one is operating within the interactive Scapy shell (``interact``).
 Looping, iteration and conditionals are permissible but must be terminated by a blank line.
 A test set may be comprised of multiple unit tests and multiple test sets may be defined for each campaign.
 It is even possible to have multiple test campaigns in a particular test definition file.
 The use of keywords allows testing of subsets of the entire campaign.
-For example, during development of a test campaign, the user may wish to mark new tests under development with the keyword “debug”.
+For example, during the development of a test campaign, the user may wish to mark new tests under development with the keyword “debug”.
 Once the tests run successfully to their desired conclusion, the keyword “debug” could be removed.
 Keywords such as “regression” or “limited” could be used as well.

 It is important to note that UTScapy uses the truth value from the last Python statement as the indicator as to whether a test passed or failed.
 Multiple logical tests may appear on the last line.
 If the result is 0 or False, the test fails.
 Otherwise, the test passes.
 Use of an assert() statement can force evaluation of intermediate values if needed.